CUBRID/cubrid-manual/en/upgrade.rst

 DB migration
 ^^^^^^^^^^^^

 The following table shows how to perform the migration using the reserved word detection script, check_reserved.sql, which is separately distributed from http://ftp.cubrid.org/CUBRID_Engine/9.3.0/Linux/ and the cubrid unloaddb/loaddb utilities.
-See :ref:`unload-load`)
+(See :ref:`unload-db` and :ref:`load-db`)

 +------------------------------------+-----------------------------------------------+-----------------------------------------------+
 | Step                               | Linux Environment                             | Windows Environment                           |